facebook/react-native-website/docs/view.md

 - `'tablist'` - Used to represent a list of tabs.
 - `'timer'` - Used to represent a timer.
 - `'toolbar'` - Used to represent a tool bar (a container of action buttons or components).
+- `'grid'` - Used with ScrollView, VirtualizedList, FlatList or SectionList to represent a grid (only used with Android GridView).

 | Type   |
 | ------ |